The Notorious Sophie Lang

 The Notorious Sophie Lang is a 1934 American crime drama film directed by Ralph Murphy and starring Gertrude Michael, Paul Cavanagh and Alison Skipworth.
+The title character is a beautiful international jewel thief who returns to the United States after five years in Britain, but the American detectives set a trap.

-The title character is a beautiful international jewel thief.
-As she returns to the United States after five years in Britain, detectives set a trap.
 The Notorious Sophie Lang is the first of three Sophie Lang pictures with Gertrude Michael, each with a different director.
-The others are The Return of Sophie Lang (1936), and Sophie Lang Goes West (1937).
+The others are The Return of Sophie Lang (1936) and Sophie Lang Goes West (1937).